Updates, commentary, training and advice on immigration and asylum law

 Have there been legal challenges to the “no recourse to public funds” condition?

-The new policy was initially challenged in R (Khadija BA Fakih) v Secretary of State for the Home Department IJR UKUT 513 (IAC).
+Yes.
+The policy was initially challenged in R (Khadija BA Fakih) v Secretary of State for the Home Department IJR UKUT 513 (IAC).
 In this case it was argued that the change of policy was not brought about in the right legal way.
 The case succeeded but the Home Office responded by reintroducing the change by the correct legal means.